(Photo by Magnet Releasing/courtesy Everett Collection. OUTRAGE.)

-50 Best Free Movies on Fandango at home (March 2025)
+50 Best Free Movies on Fandango at home (MAY 2025)

 Whatever you’re in the mood for, we’ve gathered a list of 50 films and ranked them by Tomatometer score to create our guide to the 50 best free movies on Fandango at Home.
-Check out the list below, and add these films to you watchlist this month.
+Check out the list below, and add these films to your watchlist this month.

 Free Movies on Fandango at Home Banner